NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wild Winds Gust.md

 * * *

-You store up energy and release it in an enormous gust of rushing wind.
-Make a wind crash Strike against each creature in your choice of a 30-foot cone or a 60 foot line.
+You build air pressure with repeated motions, before releasing an enormous crescent of rushing wind strikes.
+Make a wind crash Strike against each creature in your choice of a @Template\[cone|distance:30\] or a @Template\[line|distance:60\].
 These attacks all count toward your multiple attack penalty, but the penalty doesn't increase until after you make all the attacks.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*